-3. Advice regarding the continuation of studies is based on the student's results in the foundation year.
+- 3. Advice regarding the continuation of studies is based on the student's results in the foundation year.
 The Examination Board advises the institute director on advice regarding the continuation of studies to be given.
 This advice must take into account the student's personal circumstances.
-Students must report any personal circumstances to their study career counsellors or student counsellors the moment they occur.
+Students must report any personal circumstances to their student coach or student counsellors the moment they occur.
 If the student misses the deadline for reporting special circumstances, the Examination Board will examine whether it was excusable for the student to miss the deadline for reporting those circumstances.

-Engaging in top-class sports activities by students who have been granted a Top-Class Sport or Talent status are entitled is regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies can or will be deferred.
-A minimum of credits these students must earn in order to be eligible for such postponement has been established.

-The practice of running a business of his own by student entrepreneurs who have been awarded student entrepreneur status, as defined in the Fontys Student entrepreneur scheme, is also regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies is deferred.
-However, a minimum number of credits which must be achieved to qualify for that deferral may be specified for student entrepreneurs (see also paragraph 4 of this article).

-If credits can only be earned with a competency examination, students who have failed to sit the competency examination in the foundation year will be given binding negative advice regarding the continuation of studies, unless there are special circumstances, the legitimacy of which circumstances is subject to assessment by the director.
-In that case, it may be decided to defer the delivery of advice regarding the continuation of studies based on the individual student's portfolio.

-4. The student will be given positive study advice regarding the continuation of studies in the following cases.
+Engaging in Elite Athlete sports activities by students who have been granted a Top-Class Sport or Talent status are entitled is regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies can or will be deferred.
+A minimum of credits these students must earn in order to be eligible for such postponement has been established. - The practice of running a business of his own by student entrepreneurs who have been awarded student entrepreneur status, as defined in the Fontys Student entrepreneur scheme, is also regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies is deferred.
+However, a minimum number of credits which must be achieved to qualify for that deferral may be specified for student entrepreneurs (see also paragraph 4 of this article). - If credits can only be earned with a competency examination, students who have failed to sit the competency examination in the foundation year will be given binding negative advice regarding the continuation of studies, unless there are special circumstances, the legitimacy of which circumstances is subject to assessment by the director.
+In that case, it may be decided to defer the delivery of advice regarding the continuation of studies based on the individual student's portfolio. - 4.
+The student will be given positive study advice regarding the continuation of studies in the following cases.
 Students who do not or not completely meet the criteria, will receive a binding negative study advice.

-Positive

-Study Number of credits Teaching units passed

-programme

-MEC VT ≥ 45 ELC2

-INF ≥ 45 At least one project from year 1, plus teaching unit PRC1

-IPO ≥ 45 DSGN2

-IDE ≥ 45 At least 5 credits of each of the 6 competences.

-WTB VT ≥ 45 MFE2

-LE ≥ 45 CAS1.1 + CAS1.4 ór CAS2.4

-LM ≥ 45 CAS1.1 + CAS1.4 ór CAS2.4